SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab3v2.md

 ### Task 3: Verify that the Recommendation service accesses Azure Open AI through APIM

-In this lab, you will verify that the Recommendation Service successfully accesses Azure OpenAI through API Management by testing the API calls and ensuring that responses are correctly received and processed.
+In this task, you will verify that the Recommendation Service successfully accesses Azure OpenAI through API Management by testing the API calls and ensuring that responses are correctly received and processed.

 1. Navigate to **Miyagi** **(1)** folder, open **ui/typescript** **(2)** folder and then open `.env` file.
 Replace the existing code for **NEXT_PUBLIC_RECCOMMENDATION_SERVICE_URL** with the below provided URL and then save the file.